Shure: History

-In 2001, Shure acquired the Popper Stopper brand of studio pop filters from Middle Atlantic Products Inc. In 2002 Shure adopted hearing conservation as the company's corporate cause, and established the Shure Bid for Hearing program.
+In 2001, Shure acquired the Popper Stopper brand of studio pop filters from Middle Atlantic Products Inc. In 2002, Shure adopted hearing conservation as the company's corporate cause, and established the Shure Bid for Hearing program.
 In 2003, Shure moved to new headquarters in Niles, Illinois, in a building designed by architect Helmut Jahn that was originally the headquarters of HA•LO Industries.
 The 65000 sqft Technology Annex designed by Krueck and Sexton Architects, opened in 2005, houses Shure's Performance Listening Center.
 In 2008, Shure celebrated the opening of The S.N.
 Shure Theater and Interactive Display at their corporate headquarters.
 In 2016, Sandy LaMantia announced his retirement and Christine Schyvinck, Vice President of Global Operations, Marketing, and Sales and Chief Operating Officer, was promoted to president and CEO.

 In October 2020, Shure acquired Midas Technology, Inc., also known as Stem Audio, which specializes in table, ceiling and wall microphones as well as loudspeakers, control interfaces and hubs.

+In September 2023, it was announced Shure had acquired the Helsinki-headquartered software developer for theater, film, TV, broadcast, and content streaming applications, Ab Wavemark Oy.